 What could New Yorkers a century ago expect to see on this Halloween that was not really Halloween?

 The streets might be filled with bizarrely dressed boys and girls not-so-gently requesting money or gifts, “amateur beggars” deemed “a plague” by The New York Times as far back as 1907.
-At night, children as young as five prowled their neighborhoods dressed as Indians with makeup, greasepaint or burnt cork on their faces.
+At night, children as young as five prowled their neighborhoods dressed as American Indians with makeup, greasepaint or burnt cork on their faces.

 They also lit huge bonfires, which led to a fair share of tragedies.
 In 1913, a six-year-old Bronx boy (wearing his sister’s dress) was badly burned as he danced around a bonfire.